 Eight years ago they decided to move back in NZ for good but I decided to stay on as I had met a girl while at college, whom I have since married and we now have a two-year-old son Ryan, plus I was starting up a business as well filming rugby and other events.

 (update 2013: Since the beginning of March I’m now based out of New Zealand so we are able to help and support our customer around the clock.
+Although in a different location, my day is still pretty much the same.
 You can read more about this move in another post here )

 Over the next few years the filming was going well apart from one major problem I ran into which was that customers only wanted me to do the work, and they didn’t want other people I hired in to help with the load, as my experience with rugby meant I filmed the game really well and understood more about what they were looking for.
 This meant it was impossible for my business to expand in any way which was not a great outcome.